7 Top NLP Libraries For NLP Development

 (ii) Performance: While Pattern is suitable for basic NLP tasks, it might not be as performant or scalable as some other specialized libraries for large-scale applications or more complex tasks.

 (iii) Slow Development Activity: The development of Pattern seemed to have slowed down, with the last official release being a few years ago.
+This could be a concern for users looking for actively maintained libraries with up-to-date features and bug fixes.

 Use Cases:

-Pattern can be applied in various NLP applications, including:
+A pattern can be applied in various NLP applications, including:

 (i) Text Processing: Tokenization, stemming, and other basic text processing tasks.